BreD1810/tea-selector/api/README.md

 By default, the API will be running on `localhost:7344`.

 ### Tea Types

-- To see all current tea types, send a GET request to `/types`.
+- To see all current tea types, send a GET request to `/types`
 - To get information about a tea type, send a GET request: `/type/{id}`
 - To add a new tea type, send a POST request to `/type`.
-An example body is :
+An example body is:

         {
             "name": "Black Tea"
         }

 - To delete a tea type, send a DELETE request: `/type/{id}`

+### Owners
+- To see all current owners, send a GET request to `/owners`
+- To get information about an owner, send a GET request: `/owner/{id}`
+- To add a new owner, send a POST request to `/owner/`.
+An example body is:

+        {
+            "name": "John"
+        }

+- To delete an owner, send a DELETE request: `/owner/{id}`